Executive Pay and Remuneration Bill

 Employee Representation on Remuneration Committees

 Public companies must include at least one employee representative on their remuneration committees.
-The bill allows companies to decide whether this representative has voting rights.
+The bill allows companies to decide whether these representatives will have voting rights.

 Government Spending